telerik/blazor-docs/components/treelist/templates/filter.md

 * Shows how you can store a reference to the context or use it inline in the template.
 * Showcases building multiple filter descriptors for each value the user chooses.

-You can find more examples in the [Live Demo: Custom Filter Menu](https://demos.telerik.com/blazor-ui/treelist/custom-filter-menu) that is available in your local installation under the `demos` folder.

 >caption Custom Filter Menu Template - Multiple Checkboxes